-The Drinking Water Inspectorate is satisfied that Icosa Water understand the obligations under the Water Industry Act 1991 (as amended), the Water Supply (Water Quality) Regulations 2016 (as amended) and the Water Industry (Suppliers' Information) Direction 2021.
-The Drinking Water Inspectorate therefore raise no comments or objections to Ofwat proceeding to consultation and decision for applications submitted by Icosa Water.
+The DWI is satisfied that Independent Water Networks understands the obligations under the Water Industry Act 1991 (as amended), the Water Supply (Water Quality) Regulations 2016 (as amended) and the Water Industry (Suppliers' Information) Direction 2021.
+The DWI therefore raises no comments or objections to Ofwat proceeding to consultation and decision for applications submitted by Independent Water Networks.

 As part of the application process Ofwat has engaged with CCW.
-CCW's position is that new appointments and variations (NAVs) should bring benefits to customers on the proposed NAV site.
+CCW's position is that NAVs should bring benefits to customers on the proposed NAV site.
 CCW expects New Appointees to provide consumers with prices, levels of service or service guarantees that match or, ideally, better those of incumbent water and/or sewerage companies.
-CCW has stated that it is satisfied that Icosa Water as an established New Appointee, offers customers on its NAV sites prices and levels of service which match or better those offered by the incumbent water and/or sewerage companies which would otherwise serve the site.
-CCW agrees with Ofwat's assessment that customers on the site will be no worse off if served by Icosa Water and so, overall, supports the proposed variation of appointment.
+CCW has stated that it is satisfied that Independent Water Networks as an established New Appointee, offers customers on its NAV sites prices and levels of service which match or better those offered by the incumbent water and/or sewerage companies which would otherwise serve the site.
+CCW agrees with Ofwat's assessment that customers on the Site will be no worse off if served by Independent Water Networks and so, overall, supports the proposed variation of appointment.

-CCW recognise that due to the small size of Icosa Water's customer base, it does not currently offer its financial vulnerable customers a social tariff in the way that the incumbent companies do but does offer the standard WaterSure tariff for qualifying customers.
-CCW consider that it is appropriate for Icosa Water to tailor the services it provides, until it can offer a formal social tariff, ensuring customers are provided with appropriate flexible support where needed.
+CCW recognises that due to the small size of Independent Water Networks' customer base, it does not currently offer its financially vulnerable customers a social tariff in the way that the incumbent companies do but does offer the standard WaterSure tariff for qualifying customers.
+CCW considers that it is appropriate for Independent Water Networks to tailor the services it provides, until it can offer a formal social tariff, ensuring customers are provided with appropriate flexible support where needed.

 CCW has also considered the impact on an incumbent's existing customers when a NAV site is approved.
 It notes that in many cases there is a potential cost on the annual water and/or sewerage bills of these customers.
-While this cost is negligible on an individual site basis,
+While this cost is negligible on an individual site basis, CCW is unclear of the wider benefits of the NAV regime for incumbents' customers, particularly as the number of sites in each incumbent area increases and the cumulative cost rises.